⚛️ 🚀 Introducing React-Static — A progressive static-site framework for React!

 - Well documented

 Gatsby is a very popular static-site generator for React.
 Some very notable sites like reactjs.org and segment.io/blog are built using Gatsby, so it’s definitely a library to be taken seriously.
-We, like many others, were drawn to it because of it’s speed of export and navigation performance.
-After a very painful migration, it did get us even closer to where we wanted to be, but we still had a few hiccups:
+We, like many others, were drawn to it because of it’s specific focus on static sites, better build speeds and navigation performance.
+To say the least, it was 10x better than using Next.
+After using it for a few weeks, we ended up much closer to where we wanted to be, but not without a few annoying bumps in the road:

 - Aggressive preloading

-The tool we started dreaming up just a few months ago made us feel more confident than ever that we could achieve a better experience for both users and developers, and bring the freedom we took for granted building React apps to a static-site-generator.
+The tool we started architecting from these experiences made us feel more confident than ever that we could achieve a better experience for both users and developers, and bring the freedom we took for granted building React SPA’s to a static-site-generator.

-react-static you can deliver an amazing experience for your users and developers alike, without compromising React in any way.
-It’s insanely fast, touts fantastic SEO capabilities, and is probably the most React-friendly static-site library on the internet.
+A progressive static-site framework for React, designed to deliver an amazing experience for your users and developers alike, without compromising React in any way.
+It’s insanely fast, SEO-ready, and is the most React-friendly static-site library on the planet.

 Let’s get to it.